Women in Labour and Beyond (11298.1)

 Feedback to students: Students will receive formal feedback from the convener.

 Late submission of assessments

 Requests for extensions must be made via e-mail to the unit convenor at least one week prior to the due date.
 Penalties for late submission of assessed work will be applied.
 Late submission of assessments without an approved extension will result in a penalty of 5% from the total available, per day it is overdue (including weekends).
 An assessment submitted more than 7 days late will not be accepted.

 All assessment items must be submitted to pass this unit and students must achieve an overall mark of 50% to pass the unit and progress in the course.

 If there is any doubt about the requirements of a particular assessment or assessment procedure, please see the Unit Convener who is here to help you.
 The onus for clarifying assessment issues rests with the student.
 To pass the Unit, all assessment items must be submitted and students must achieve an overall mark of 50%.

-Attendance at classes is compulsory in this course, as per the Bachelor of Midwifery curriculum approved by the Australian Nursing and Midwifery Accreditation Council.
-Because we understand that students have multi-rolled lives, 3 seminar absences in the period from the beginning of planned classes until the end of the semester, will be accepted.
+Attendance at classes is compulsory in this course, as per the Bachelor of Midwifery curriculum approved by the Australian Nursing and Midwifery Accreditation Council (ANMAC).
+Because we understand that students have multi-rolled lives, 3 class absences in the period from the beginning of planned classes until the end of the semester, will be accepted.
 However, these absences are tolerated based on the expectation that students will seek out information on content and processes which they have missed.
-If students regularly miss timetabled seminars, a 500 word synopsis about their learning on the topic/s of any missed sessions may be required.
+If students regularly miss timetabled classes, a 500 word synopsis about their learning on the topic/s of any missed sessions may be required.
 If required, the 500 word synopsis is to be posted to a shared space on Canvas within two weeks of the absence.
 In this way, students both demonstrate their learning on missed content and still share the learning processes with their co-students.

 Required IT skills